Diffusion Model is an Effective Planner and Data Synthesizer for Multi-Task Reinforcement Learning: Limitations and Discussions

 \section{Limitations and Discussions}

 In this section, we will discuss the limitations and broader impacts of our proposed method \textsc{MTDiff}. \paragraph{Limitation.} Diffusion models are bottlenecked by their slow sampling speed, which caps the potential of \textsc{MTDiff} for real-time control.
 How to trade off the sampling speed and generative quality remains to be a crucial research topic.
-Recent works \cite{lu2022dpmsolver,lu2022dpm++,zhao2023unipc} aim to speed up the sampling process via a training-free solver for diffusion ODEs.
-However, ODE solvers still need more than 10 evaluation steps to generate competitive samples.
-Consistency models \cite{song2023consistency} are recently proposed to support one-step and few-step generation, while the upper performance of what such models can achieve is still vague. \paragraph{Broader Impacts.} As far as we know, \textsc{MTDiff} is the first proposed diffusion-based approach for multi-task reinforcement learning.
+For a concrete example in MetaWorld, it takes on average 1.9s in wall-clock time to generate one action sequence for planning (hardware being a 3090 GPU).
+We can improve the inference speed by leveraging a recent sampler called DPM-solver \cite{lu2022dpmsolver,lu2022dpm++} to decrease the diffusion steps required to $0.2 \times$ without any loss in performance, and using a larger batch size (leveraging the parallel computing power of GPUs) to evaluate multiple environments at once.
+Thus the evaluation run-time roughly matches the run-time of non-diffusion algorithms (diffusion step is 1).
+In addition, consistency models \cite{song2023consistency} are recently proposed to support one-step and few-step generation, while the upper performance of what such models can achieve is still vague. \paragraph{Broader Impacts.} As far as we know, \textsc{MTDiff} is the first proposed diffusion-based approach for multi-task reinforcement learning.
 It could be applied to multi-task decision-making, and also could be used to synthesize more data to boost policy improvement. \textsc{MTDiff} provides a solution for achieving generalization in reinforcement learning.